DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 Flat lay de ingredientes vegetales con polvo de enzimas, guisante amarillo, arroz, semillas de calabaza y semillas de girasol sobre fondo blanco.

 If you've read the label of any Glorioso product, you'll have seen the name DigeZyme®.
-It's listed in the ingredients, but few brands explain exactly what it is, where it comes from, or what it does within a vegan protein.
+It's listed in the ingredients, but few brands explain exactly what it is, where it comes from, or what it does inside a vegan protein.
 That's what we're going to tell you here.

 Straightforward.